YasinduNethmina/CryptoDora-Crypto-App/README.md

 <br />
 • Firebase: Realtime database used for hosting and authentication.
 <br />
-• Jest: Used for testing purposes
+• Jest: Used for testing purposes.

 # Features